The Royal National City Park

 At the heart of our city

 The Royal National City Park is the capital’s green oasis.
-Only a stone’s throw from the city centre of Stockholm you can experience a unique historic landscape interwoven with parkland, beautiful buildings, woods and forests, open land and beaches.
-You can everything here, from strolling in ancient forests and swimming off rocks to visiting stately homes and museums.
-The park stretches from Sörentorp and Ulriksdal in the north to Djurgården and the Fjäderholm islands in the south.
-It spans three municipalities: Solna, Stockholm and Lidingö.
-Little wonder that this is the most well-visited recreational area in the Stockholm region today.
+Only a short walk away from the city centre of Stockholm and you can experience a unique historic landscape interwoven with parkland, beautiful buildings, woods and forests, open land and beaches.

 ‘The Ulriksdal–Haga–Brunnsviken–Djurgården area is a national urban park.
 New development, new buildings and other measures shall only be permissible in national urban parks if they can be undertaken without encroaching on park landscapes or the natural environment and without detriment to any other natural and cultural assets of the historical landscape.’